+6.11.6.
 Troubleshooting ignored RADIUS replies

-In the event the WLC ignores the RADIUS replies from PacketFence (you receive multiple requests but access is never granted), validate the following elements:
+In the event the WLC ignores the RADIUS replies from PacketFence (you receive multiple

 - RADIUS secret is properly configured in PacketFence and the WLC controller. - The SSL certificate used by PacketFence is not expired.